udacity-om/ud_self_driving_car_engineer/CarND-Advanced-Lane-Lines/writeup_template.md

 * Finding x values corresponding to peaks in the histogram Peaks in histogram are good indicator of lane lines.
 The x value corresponding to the peaks can be considered as x-position of the base of the lane lines.
 * Sliding window approach to identify lane pixels
   The base of the lane lines can be used as good starting point to start searching for lane lines.
 I placed a sliding window, with fixed height and width, around the line center to find the line pixels.
-I then followed the line all the way up, adjusting the window center whenever required and possible, to find the entire line pixels.
+I then followed the line all the way up, re-centering the window whenever required and possible, to find the entire line pixels.

 Using the lane pixels I fit a 2nd order polynomial, x = ay^2 + by + c, and the result is as shown below:

+![alt text][image6]

+Another image showing how the window re-centers for curved lanes

-![alt text][image5]
+![alt text][image7]

 #### 5. Radius of curvature of the lane and the position of the vehicle with respect to center.